Skip to main content

 Courses

-With a transformative curriculum design, the Master of Divinity program offers two learning models for students to choose from—cohort and traditional.
-The part-time cohort model focuses on the integration of various theological disciplines with real contexts of ministry, while the traditional model provides flexibility for you to customize your curriculum to your chosen area of study.
+With a transformative curriculum design, the Master of Divinity program offers the integration of various theological disciplines with real contexts of ministry, while providing flexibility for you to pace yourself through the robust training.

 The following graduate courses are typically granted credit in the advanced standing process: